Getting your trustees on board with fundraising

 As we have a shared commitment to raising standards, we have worked closely with charities and other bodies responsible for strengthening fundraising practices and reforming the self-regulatory regime such as the Institute of Fundraising and the new Fundraising Regulator.
 During our consultation on CC20, we received a lot of comments wanting more concrete examples and applied guidance on how to discharge these duties in practice.
 The new handbook from the Institute Of Fundraising will help immensely with this by offering a ‘principles into practice approach’ and providing greater detail on topics such as writing a fundraising strategy and choosing fundraising methods.

-The essence of our guidance was familiar to the sector - charities must be transparent, accountable and respectful when raising funds – and this has been echoed in the Institute of Fundraising’s new upcoming guidance, to be launched on 10th October at the IoF Trustees and Fundraising conference.
+The essence of our guidance was familiar to the sector - charities must be transparent, accountable and respectful when raising funds – and this has been echoed in the Institute of Fundraising’s new guidance Trustees and Fundraising

 By making sure that the board has access to the right information and advice in the best format and that they are encouraged and prepared to ask those probing, challenging, sometimes even awkward questions, the board and fundraising team can work effectively together to improve fundraising.
 We don’t want just to address bad practices; instead we want to raise standards across the board and make good practices better.
 There is a huge potential for properly managed fundraising, involving both trustees and fundraisers, to make a positive difference to how charities are perceived by the public.
 This handbook is another helpful step towards that goal.

 Sarah Atkinson, Director of Policy and Communications, Charity Commission